-In addition, BP is the largest supplier of renewables natural gas (RNG) to the California transportation sector.
-Produced entirely from organic waste, RNG — or “biogas” — can reduce emissions by around 70% compared with gasoline or diesel.
+BP is the largest supplier of renewable natural gas (RNG) to the California transportation sector.
+Produced entirely from organic waste, RNG — or “biogas” — can reduce emissions by around 70 percent compared with gasoline or diesel.
 Additionally, BP and Clean Energy signed a 10-year margin sharing agreement whereby BP will provide RNG to Clean’s California fueling network — the largest RNG dispensing network in the state.

-At the global level, BP has formed a partnership with Lightsource, Europe’s largest solar development company, has its U.S. headquarters in San Francisco.
-The company will invest $200 million over three years.
+BP’s global partnership with Lightsource, Europe’s largest solar development company, has its U.S. headquarters in San Francisco.
+The company will invest $200 million in Lightsource BP over three years.

 Across the Golden State, BP helps create and support new low-carbon businesses and promising technologies.
 One example is Fulcrum BioEnergy, which produces low-carbon “biojet” fuel from household waste.
-Another is Beyond Limits, a Caltech startup that is commercializing artificial intelligence and cognitive computing software.
-BP has invested $40 million in Fulcrum and $20 million in Beyond Limits.
+Another is Beyond Limits, a Caltech startup commercializing artificial intelligence and cognitive computing software.
+BP has invested $55 million in Fulcrum and $20 million in Beyond Limits.

-For example, the BSC works closely with BP Biofuels, which produces ethanol from sugar cane in Brazil.
-This ethanol has lifecycle greenhouse gas emissions that are 70% lower than conventional transportation fuels.
+As just one example, the BSC works closely with BP Biofuels, which produces ethanol from sugar cane in Brazil.
+The lifecycle greenhouse gas emissions of this ethanol are 70 percent lower than conventional transportation fuels.

 The BSC also provides specialist advice to Butamax, BP’s joint venture with DuPont.
-The Butamax technology converts sugars from corn into an energy-rich biofuel known as bio-isobutanol,which can be blended with gasoline at higher concentrations than ethanol and transported through existing fuel pipelines and infrastructure.
+Butamax technology converts sugars from corn into an energy-rich biofuel known as bio-isobutanol,which can be blended with gasoline at higher concentrations than ethanol and transported through existing fuel pipelines and infrastructure.

-In the years ahead, the BSC plans to expand its research in areas such as wastewater, remediation and enhanced oil recovery.
-For example, it plans to help BP make further progress on converting waste streams to biogas, cleaning legacy industrial sites and producing oil more efficiently from existing resources.
+In coming years, the BSC plans to expand its research into wastewater, remediation and enhanced oil recovery.
+It also plans to help BP make further progress on converting waste streams to biogas, cleaning legacy industrial sites and producing oil more efficiently from existing resources.